chand1012/chand1012.github.io/drafts/2020-07-17-PythonForProgrammers2.md

 ---
 layout: post
-title: Python For Programmers Part 2
+title: Python For Programmers Part 2, Controls
 ---

 This is a series on Python and how to correctly use Python when coming from a background in another computer language.
 Because of this, this will not be a slow intro into programming and it will be assumed you have a preferred text editor and are smart enough to get Python running.
 You can download installers and packages from their official website found [here](https://www.python.org/downloads/).
 Basic knowledge of how to use [Git](https://git-scm.com/) and how to operate a computer is also preferred.